junxit/us-congress-bills-117/bill.md

       - **(ii)** be balanced in terms of stakeholder representation, including commercial, recreational, and subsistence fisheries, as well as experts in statistical, biological, economic, social, or other scientific information as relevant to the work group’s focus.
     - **(C)** *Reports* Not later than 9 months after the date the Research Task Force is convened, each work group established under this subsection shall submit a report with the work group's findings to the Research Task Force.
   - **(3)** *Compensation* Each member of the Research Task Force shall serve without compensation.
-  - **(4)** *Administrative support* The Secretary of Commerce shall provide such administrative support as is necessary for the Research Task Force and its work groups to carry out their duties, including support for virtual or in-person participation and travel expenses.
+  - **(4)** *Administrative support* The Secretary of Commerce shall provide such administrative support as is necessary for the Research Task Force and its work groups to carry out their duties, which may include support for virtual or in-person participation and travel expenses.
 - **(e)** *Federal advisory committee act* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Research Task Force.

+## § 5.
+Definition of Pacific salmon

+In this Act, the term Pacific salmon means salmon that originates in Alaskan waters.